 I have used paint to dye fabric before (see that project here) and really liked the look so knew that was the perfect solution to colour the muslin.

 Dying fabric with paint is quite easy but if you are trying to achieve a certain colour, as I was, it may take a little trial and error.
 I used Country Chic Paint in Cherry Blossom (pink) and an orange colour (that for the life of me, I can’t remember the name of) to mix with the water.
-Tip: do not use latex paint for dying… chalk paints like County Chic or Annie Sloan or a milk paint like Miss Mustard Seed work best.
+Tip: do not use latex paint for dying… chalk paints like Annie Sloan or Country Chic or a milk paint like Milk Paint by Fusion..
+The lack of latex and acrylic make these paints work best.

 As you can see, my first attempt dried waaaaay too pink.
 Like I had said, getting the right colour took a little trial and error because I was looking for a specific shade.
 You can see how vibrant the colour was though just using the paint and water… it really did a fantastic job.